 NewTown also played a role in a small land transaction that appeared to net Lucas a $3,400 profit in 2008.
 Property records show Ocmulgee Heritage Trail LLC, an affiliate of NewTown, transferred a vacant lot to Lucas for $100 in 2007.
 He sold the property a year later to the Macon-Bibb County Economic Opportunity Council for $3,500.

 - Elected to the Georgia House in 1974.
 Served for 37 years until he resigned in June 2011 to seek a state Senate seat.

 - Re-elected 1996-2010 without opposition except for 2002, when he swamped a Republican challenger with 69 percent of the vote.

 - Ran for Senate District 26 in a 2011 special election.
-He lost, 56 percent to 44 percent, in a runoff with former Macon City Council President Miriam Paris.
+He lost, 56% to 44%, in a runoff with former Macon City Council President Miriam Paris.

-- Unseated Paris in a 2012 rematch, winning a primary runoff by a margin of slightly more than 1 percent of the vote.
+- Unseated Paris in a 2012 rematch, winning a primary runoff by a margin of slightly more than 1% of the vote.
 He won 68% of the vote in the 2012 general election.